kno10/python-kmedoids/paper.md

 and ``BanditPAM`` [v3.0.2, @Tiwari/2020].

 Our implementations (via the python wrapper) are the fastest for all algorithms (PAM, Alternating, and FasterPAM).
-As expected, the Alternating algorithm shows a significantly worse loss than PAM and FasterPAM in all implementations;
+As expected, the "Alternating" algorithm shows a significantly worse loss than PAM and FasterPAM in all implementations;
 while PAM has a substantially worse run time than FasterPAM and Alternating.
 FasterPAM achieves a similar loss to PAM (the measured differences are due to random initialization) at the shortest run time.